b1skit/SpaceRocks/README.md

 # SpaceRocks
-Note: Space Rocks is a work in progress!

 Thanks for checking out my project!
 Space Rocks is a retro-style arcade space shooter inspired by Atari’s 1979 classic “Asteroids”, and created in Unreal Engine 4 as a personal project to learn more about the tools and workflows involved in programming in C++ using UE4.